HebaNAS/Personal-Blog/src/blog/build-your-first-neural-network-the-intro.md

 ### Cost Function
 <br/>

 A cost function is one type of objective functions which we need to optimise to reach a minimum value.
-It's also known as a loss function, however, the term "loss function" can be better used to describe the loss (error) for one data point, while cost is a more general term that is used to calculate the total loss over a whole dataset and that can include other compoenets such as regularization terms.
+It's also known as a loss function, however, the term "loss function" can be better used to describe the loss (error) for one data point, while cost is a more general term that is used to calculate the total loss over a whole dataset and that can include other components such as regularization terms.
 One important requirement for a cost function to be used for deep learning is for it to be _differentiable_ and we'll see why in the following sections.

 <br/>

 There are many cost functions that are common in the field of deep learning and they differ based mainly on the problem (classification or regression).
-As we we have a classification problem in this example, we are going to use a suitable cost function called log loss or cross-entropy loss and since we are working with 2 classes only in our dataset, then we will use Binary Cross-Entropy cost function.
+As we have a classification problem in this example, we are going to use a suitable cost function called cross-entropy loss and since we are working with 2 classes only in our dataset, then we will use Binary Cross-Entropy cost function.
 This function basically compares the probability output by the neuron with the true label.
 The output of the cost function will be closer to 0 if the predicted output is close to the true label and keeps increasing as the difference between the prediction and the true label increases until it reaches infinity when the difference is equal to 1 (prediction is the complete opposite of the true label).
 Below is the binary cross-entropy cost function in Eq.
 4 averaged over all the samples in our dataset (N).

 <br/>
 <br/>